openstack/openstack-manuals/doc/config-ref-rst/source/index.rst

 This document is for system administrators who want to look up configuration options.
-It contains lists of configuration options available with OpenStack and uses auto-generation to generate options and the d escriptions from the code for each project.
+It contains lists of configuration options available with OpenStack and uses auto-generation to generate options and the descriptions from the code for each project.
 It includes sample configuration files.

 .. warning:: This guide is a work-in-progress.